 Students receive substantial breadth in their emphasis group coursework but are strongly encouraged to obtain additional breadth through the completion of a minor.

-A. Minor program, 10 cr. minimum.
-Courses taken to fulfill Animal Nutrition Emphasis Group A and B requirements may also be used to meet the requirements of a distributed minor.
+- Minor program, 10 cr. minimum.
+Courses taken to fulfill Animal Nutrition Emphasis Group 1 and 2 requirements may also be used to meet the requirements of a distributed minor.
 Courses taken to fulfill IGPNS Core Course Requirements may not double count toward the minor.
 A minor is not required for the IGPNS Ph.D degree.